keithbrink/amazon-mws-laravel/README.md

 There's no facades to add in config/app.php

 3. Copy amazon-mws.php configuration file from src/config/amazon-mws.php to Laravel's config directory.

+## Usage
+All of the technical details required by the API are handled behind the scenes, so users can easily build code for sending requests to Amazon without having to jump hurdles such as parameter URL formatting and token management.
+The general work flow for using one of the objects is this:

+1. Create an object for the task you need to perform.
+2. Load it up with parameters, depending on the object, using *set____* methods.
+3. Submit the request to Amazon.
+The methods to do this are usually named *fetch____* or *submit____* and have no parameters.
+4. Reference the returned data, whether as single values or in bulk, using *get____* methods.
+5. Monitor the performance of the library using the built-in logging system.

+Note that if you want to act on more than one Amazon store, you will need a separate object for each store.

+Also note that the objects perform best when they are not treated as reusable.
+Otherwise, you may end up grabbing old response data if a new request fails.

 ## Example Usage